 Super easy to make Keto Chaffles, turned savory and served Italian garlic bread style in 3 different ways!

-One of the things I really miss is bread, garlic bread, rolls, sticks, etc. And there are some decent Keto friendly recipes out there, but when I started experimenting with my new Dash Mini Waffle Maker, I wanted to try something savory.
+One of the things most people on Keto really miss is bread, garlic bread, rolls, sticks, etc. And there are some very decent Keto friendly recipes out there using almond flour or other low carb nut flours.

-I made the base recipe first, then decided to cut them into sticks to mimic breadsticks and dipped them in my Marinara Sauce.
+First, I made the base recipe, then decided to cut them into sticks to mimic breadsticks and dipped them in my Marinara Sauce.
 They were delicious!

-Then I made another batch to use a “bread” for a sandwich.
+Then I made another batch to use as a “bread” for a sandwich.
 I added uncured ham, salami, lettuce and roasted red pepper.
-Turned out REALLY good, tons of flavor!
+Turned out REALLY good with tons of flavor!

 But my absolute favorite way to eat these is bruschetta style!
 I take fresh cherry tomatoes, mix in olive oil, fresh basil and a pinch of salt and served over the top and WOW, so good!!

 - Grated Parmesan cheese

 - Garlic powder

 *Exact measurements are listed in the recipe card below.